Project profile — She Belongs in School

 Results achieved

-Results achieved as of March 2024 include: (1) enrolled 26,689 girls in upper primary schools, secondary schools, and upper secondary schools; (2) identified and trained 280 community gender equality champions (140 women) on gender equality, education rights, sexual and reproductive health and rights, sexual and gender-based violence, and children early and forced marriage; (3) engaged and trained 274 initiation rite providers (144 women) on children’s rights and safeguarding, and gender transformative approaches for culturally sensitive adaptation of initiation rites; (4) supported community interest groups to establish 118 community libraries to promote the right to education, particularly for girls; (5) trained 522 mentors ages 17 to 25 (316 women) on the life skills and gender equality training toolkit; (6) trained and supported 123 school councils to implement gender-responsive and disability-inclusive school improvement and school emergency plans; (7) supported 183 teachers (45 women) by implementing a teacher development program in targeted schools; (8) supported 1,766 children (959 girls) to benefit from community-based homework clubs established to enhance foundational literacy and numeracy skills; and (9) established 12 distance learning centres to expand access to secondary education in communities without secondary schools.
+Results achieved as of March 2025 include: (1) increased girls’ enrollment levels in upper primary schools, secondary schools, and upper secondary schools by 28.7% in project implementation districts; (2) identified and trained 280 community gender equality champions (140 women) on gender equality, education rights, sexual and reproductive health and rights, sexual and gender-based violence, and children early and forced marriage; (3) engaged and trained 274 initiation rite providers (144 women) on children’s rights and safeguarding, and gender transformative approaches for culturally sensitive adaptation of initiation rites; (4) community interest groups established 140 community libraries to promote the right to education, particularly for girls; (5) trained 522 mentors between the ages of 17 and 25 (316 women) on the life skills and gender equality training toolkit; (6) trained and supported 140 school councils to implement gender-responsive and disability-inclusive school improvement and school emergency plans; (7) supported 527 teachers (99 women) by implementing a teacher development program in targeted schools; (8) 3,564 children (1,912 girls) benefitted from community-based homework clubs established to enhance their foundational literacy and numeracy skills; and (9) established 17 distance learning centres to expand access to secondary education in communities without secondary schools.

 Budget and spending